 - Mile 17.7 – Sharp turn to the left, over the river

 There are two spots that cross an open road.
 There are stop signs at those spots, so be aware of traffic and cross the road safely.
+The DOT put orange spray paint on some of the cracks and bumps in the bike path, but there are still some unmarked scary ones.

 It’s a wonderful ride along the Blackstone River, with multiple photogenic stops.
 We recommend stopping along the way for photos at either or both of the waterfall areas and to admire turtles.
 You might even see a deer!